 - Allergic reactions for example skin rash, red and itchy skin, hives

-- Upset stomach for example diarrhoea or constipation, indigestion, feeling sick (nausea)
+- Upset stomach for example diarrhea or constipation, indigestion, feeling sick (nausea)

 - Headaches and dizziness